Non-Toxic Methods to Get Rid of Mold in Your House

 • Activated Charcoal: Highly effective for odor elimination, activated charcoal can be utilized in closets, basements, or under sinks to absorb any persistent smells.

-• Coffee Grounds: These can absorb strong odors effectively, making them a great choice for small spaces like pantries or even your refrigerator.
+• Dry Coffee Grounds: These can absorb strong odors effectively, making them a great choice for small spaces like pantries or even your refrigerator.

 • White Vinegar Bowls: Leaving bowls of white vinegar out overnight can help neutralize airborne odors in your living environment.